WPManageNinja/fluent-boards-dev-doc/README.md

 ### Building the Documentation

 This documentation is built using VuePress.
-To build locally:
+To build locally please follow these steps:

 ```bash
 npm install